A Framework for Real-time Safeguarding the Text Generation of Large Language Model: Background Related work

 \subsection{Safeguarding large language models}

-There are three families of approaches to safeguard large language models based on where and how the safeguard is applied to LLMs.
+There are three families of approaches to safeguarding large language models based on where and how the safeguard is applied to LLMs.

 The first family focuses on safeguarding the input of LLM, i.e., prompt.
-The approaches of this family typically apply a safety net on the input of LLMs to detect and filter out prompts that violate safety constraints~\cite{inan2023llama,wu2023defending,xie2024gradsafe,AzureContentSafetyAPI}.
-For instance, Inan et al. developed LlamaGuard, a framework to safeguard the input of LLMs~\cite{inan2023llama}.
-They developed a classifier to detect unsafe prompts (e.g., violence and sexual content).
-Companies like Microsoft and OpenAI also provide APIs to detect unsafe prompts, e.g., Azure AI Content Safety API~\cite{AzureContentSafetyAPI} and OpenAI Moderation API~\cite{openaiModerationAPI}.
+The approaches of this family typically apply a safety net on the input of LLMs to detect and filter out prompts that violate safety constraints~\cite{inan2023llama,wu2023defending,xie2024gradsafe}.
+For instance, Inan et al. developed LlamaGuard~\cite{inan2023llama}, in which they developed a classifier to detect unsafe prompts (e.g., violence and sexual content).

-The second family directly fine-tune the existing models to optimize the model towards generating content that follows safety constraints~\cite{ziegler2019fine,qian2022controllable,keskar2019ctrl,liu-etal-2020-data,ouyang2022training}.
-For instance, Keskar et al. trained a 1.63 billion-parameter conditional LLM from scratch with constraints to guide generation~\cite{keskar2019ctrl}.
-Liu et al. proposed an approach to fine-tune GPT-2 using reinforcement learning to guide GPT-2 to generate safe content (e.g., non-toxicity and specific topic)~\cite{liu-etal-2020-data}.
-Recently, Qian et al. proposed to use prefix-tuning to tune only a small set of parameters of the model to guide text generation towards a specific direction~\cite{qian2022controllable}.
-Different from the approaches of this family, \ourTool does not need to modify the existing model.
-Instead, we safeguard the text generation at the decoding stage by modifying the beam search process.